osmoscraft/osmosnote/BACKLOG.md

 ## Working on

-- Workflow: On start: check config file and config values
 - Workflow: On start dependency validator
   - Check dependency and dump diagonostic info in console
     - localstorage api